 Baking time: 50 minutes

-1. Rye starter is produced by blending flour, water and rye mother (please see here for “How to Create a Mother Dough”).
+1. Rye starter is produced by blending flour, water and rye mother (If you don't already have a rye mother culture see here for “How to Create a Mother Dough”).
 Cover and allow to rest in a sealed plastic tub for 6-12 hours.

-2. Mix the flour and salt in a mixing bowl.
+2. For the final rye sourdough, mix the flour and salt in a mixing bowl.
 Make a well in the centre and pour in the water and starter.
 Using a mixer it will take 5 minutes on the first setting.
 At this stage the dough will feel very sticky.

-3. Place in a plastic tub and leave to rest for 1 hour.
-Scale into 3 x 800g pieces for large bread tin loaves.
+3. Place in a rye floured in a plastic tub and leave to rest for 1 hour.
+Divide the dough into 3 x 800g pieces for large bread tin loaves.

 4. Gently shape into well-oiled loaf tins and smooth the tops with well-floured hands.
 Flour the tops with approximately 1/2cm thick layer of rye flour.

 5. Rest again for 4-5 hours in a plastic tub.
 Rye is a very dense loaf – it will crack and will only prove to about 50% more of its original height.

 6. Place an oven proof dish on the floor of the oven containing a handful of ice cubes or water (if your oven has a steam setting then use this).
 Pre-heat the oven at 230°C then bake for approximately 25 minutes.
 Reduce the temperature to 220°C and bake for a further 25 minutes.

 7. Turn out onto a wire rack for 4-6 hours to set the loaf interior before slicing.